tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/动态与公告/产品公告/TKE Kubernetes Revision 版本历史_intl_en.md

 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/97752" rel="nofollow">pr97752</a>, which fixes the issue where NewReplicaSet is displayed as <code>&lt;none&gt;</code> when describing deployment (kubectl).</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/93808" rel="nofollow">pr93808</a>, which fixes the issue where unnecessary information is returned when <code>kube-scheduler --version</code> is executed. (kube-scheduler)</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/91590" rel="nofollow">pr91590</a>, which fixes the issue of warning that the port has been allocated when using the multiprotocol service of NodePort type (kube-apiserver).</li>
-<li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/98262" rel="nofollow">pr98262</a>, which allows you to use kube-controller-manager to dynamically adjust the log level (kube-controller-manager).</li>
+<li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/98262" rel="nofollow">pr98262</a>, which allows kube-controller-manager to dynamically adjust the log level (kube-controller-manager).</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/95154" rel="nofollow">pr95154</a>, which fixes the issue where kube-scheduler snapshot contains the nodes being deleted. (kube-scheduler)</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/95711" rel="nofollow">pr95711</a>, which fixes the issue where kubectl drain command occupies too much CPU. (kubectl)</li>
 <li>Merges <a href="https://github.com/kubernetes/kubernetes/pull/96602" rel="nofollow">pr96602</a>, which fixes the issue where apiserver memory leaks before or after the time gaps. (kube-apiserver)</li>